Adam-it/cli-for-microsoft-365-extension/README.md

 ## Please be aware 👀

-The current solution (extension) is in prototype faze so may not have regular releases.
+The current solution (extension) is in prototype phase so may not have regular releases.

 ## Features 🪄